FadyShehataa/MedLife-Application/README.md

 - **Edit Info**: enables pharmacists to edit their personal information, such as their password, name, and pharmacy name.

-## Architecture and Design Patterns
+## Enhancing Software Development with:

 The app follows industry-standard architecture and design patterns to ensure scalability, maintainability, and readability of code.
 These include:
 - Bloc pattern for state management